Tserieskinda/Sfs-System-Editor/README.md

 5) Put the textures and hieghtmaps in their respective folders.
 6) Compress the Zip and load it in the editor, your custom preset will appear.

+# Terrain-
+Press terrain button at the topbar to show terrain Live hieghtmap updating in Hmap Tab
+Water land interactions(approximate)

 # Known Bugs-
 Innacurate SOI
 Cloud related bugs